 - ◦ CAGI participants agree not to use unreleased datasets for any commercial purpose.

-- ◦ CAGI participants agree not to use any unreleased datasets in any publication, for example as a test case (even if the identity of the data are not disclosed) or for reporting a discovery that the CAGI participant might have made when analyzing the data.
+- ◦ CAGI participants agree not to use any unreleased datasets in any publication, for example as a test case (even if the source of the data is not disclosed) or for reporting a discovery that the CAGI participant might have made when analyzing the data.

-- ◦ Following dataset release, CAGI participants may use the data with the same freedom and constraints as others who obtained the data without participation in CAGI via public mechanisms.
+- ◦ Following dataset release, CAGI participants may use the data with the same freedom and constraints as others who obtained the data via public mechanisms (i.e., without participation in CAGI).
 Even after release, dataset use may be constrained (e.g., due to privacy issues) and participation in CAGI does not release CAGI participant from those constraints.

 - ◦ Any requests for early release of dataset contents for a specific purpose must be submitted via the CAGI organizers, rather than directly to the dataset provider.

-In order to register for the CAGI dataset access, you must read, understand, and agree to these data use rules.
-If you agree to these rules, please register by providing your initials.
+All CAGI participants, including those within the same research group, must individually sign the data use agreement.
+To register for the CAGI dataset access, you must read, understand, and agree to these data use rules.
+If you agree to these rules, please indicate this by providing your initials.